 The most common questions that are asked in the interview process are Why do you want to work for this company, what do you know about our company, what is our company currently working on?
-These questions are the make or break questions as they can very well be the questions that decide your fate in this battle.
+These questions are the make-or-break questions as they can very well be the questions that decide your fate in this battle.

-Don’t limit your research to the Internet, because though it might be knowledgeable, the best source is always the people who are the part of the organization.
-Talking to employees will not only give you insights on the company you cannot find online but also, help you get referrals from the employees.
+Don’t limit your research to the Internet, because though it might be knowledgeable, the best source is always the people who are part of the organization.
+Talking to employees will not only give you insights into the company you cannot find online but also, help you get referrals from the employees.
 This indicates how much dedicated you are to get the job.

 Dress to win

 Your suit of armor in the battle plays a big role.
 There are a lot of indicators of your preparation for the interview and your attire is one of them.
 Making efforts to dress the part speaks a lot about your seriousness to get the job.

 It might not seem very important to you that it matters if you wear a suit or just jeans and a t-shirt, but it does.
 Spending time and money on resume writers and career counseling is good, but it is equally necessary to have an attire that looks professional and reflects your personality.